austinhartzheim/dark.txt/README.md

-Switch the background of your plain text backgrounds to black.
+Switch the background of your plain text files to black.
 It's that simple.

-Perfect for reading RFCs and other documentation in low-night environments (such as late-night hacking).
+Perfect for reading RFCs and other documentation in low-light environments (such as late-night hacking).